plantphys/gsti/PLSR/Apply_PLSR_new_datasets.md

 ![](Apply_PLSR_new_datasets_files/figure-markdown_strict/unnamed-chunk-3-1.png)

+### 3. Importing and preparing reflectance data

-For this example, we will predict the Vcmax25 values for the leaf reflectance included in the validation dataset.
-Other datasets could be used depending on your application.
-Note that the Reflectance matrix needs to have Reflectance in % (0 - 100) organised in rows, with reflectance values in the wavelength 400 to 2500 nm at a 1 nm interval.
+In this example, we will predict Vcmax25 for the leaf reflectance spectra in the validation dataset.
+You can replace this with your own data.

+If you use your own data, the reflectance matrix must meet the following
+criteria:

+-   Reflectance values are in percent (0-100).

+-   Each row represents a different leaf sample.

+-   Each column represents a wavelength from 400 to 2500 nm at a 1 nm interval (2102 bands total).

+Let’s first visualize the reflectance data we are using.

     Reflectance <- unclass(validation$Spectra)